We may earn income from links in this post. Please read this Disclosure for details.

-7. Awaken with Nature
+7. Reconnect with Nature

 The zen of being surrounded by greenery, ocean sounds and wildlife was a welcome break from the white noise of city life, computer screens and electronics.
 The resort is set at the edge of the Puerto Morelos Marine Park and is certified by Rainforest Alliance, so you’re never far from nature.

-8. Thalasso Spa Hydrotherapy
+8. Indulge in Soothing Thalasso Spa Hydrotherapy

 After working out in the gym (running on a treadmill while watching the waves break made the time speed by) I headed for a Swedish massage and the Thalasso spa to soak up the beneficial powers of seawater.

 The water, a warm 27-31C, was so effervescent it felts like floating in a glass of bubbly champagne.